CirrusC2/GlidingClubBooking/README.md

 ## Support

 For support or questions, please contact your system administrator or create an issue in the repository.

-## License

-[Your License Information]
+Contact CirrusC2@gmail.com with installation assistance enquiries.